AndreaMav/es-theme-arcade-crt/README.md

 # es-theme-arcade-crt
 Emulationstation Theme

-A simple theme for Emulation Station and RetroPie with support for the video.
+A simple theme for Emulation Station and RetroPie with support for the video and pictures.
 Originally based on the Carbon theme by Eric Hettervik; and then full rebuilt.

 I am creating a new emulationstation theme.
 It is created to help friends passionate about arcade cabinets with CRT monitors 15 khz to take advantage of emulationstation with my theme.